haoqunjiang/vite-test-example/README.md

 ## E2E Test

-This repository uses Cypress as an example to illustrate how to setup E2E tests with Vite.
+This repository uses Cypress as an example to illustrate how to setup end-to-end tests with Vite.

-To run the tess:
+To try it out, run:

 ```sh
 yarn test:e2e
 ```

-Running End-to-End test with Vite is no different to other bundlers: bundle the app for production, start a static http server, and then run the command from the test framework.
+Running end-to-end tests with Vite is no different from other bundlers:

+* Bundle the app for production;
+* Start a static HTTP server;
+* Run the command from the test framework.

-Vite provides a built-in static http server to preview the build results.
-It can be started by running `vite preview` (`yarn serve` if you are using the default template).
-The default URL of the preview server is `http://localhost:5000/`.
+Vite provides a built-in static HTTP server to preview the build results.
+We can start it by running `vite preview` (or `yarn serve`).
+The default URL of this preview server is `http://localhost:5000/`.
 So we also set the `baseUrl` option in `cypress.json` to this URL.

-`vite preview` serves the content of the `dist` folder, which is the result of the `vite build` command.
-So we add a `preserve` hook in the `script` section of `package.json`, which runs this build command.
+`vite preview` serves the `dist` folder's content, which results from the `vite build` command.
+So we add a `preserve` hook to the `script` section of `package.json` to run this command.
 Therefore, whenever you run `npm run serve`, `vite build` will be executed first.